Toyota Corolla (2002 – 2007) At A Glance

 Then you take it out for a second time and find Dr Jekyll blurring into Mr Hyde.

-What does a Toyota Corolla (2002 - 2007) cost?
+Looking for a Toyota Corolla (2002 - 2007)?

 Real MPG average for a Toyota Corolla (2002 – 2007)

 Real MPG was created following thousands of readers telling us that their cars could not match the official figures.

 Real MPG gives real world data from drivers like you to show how much fuel a vehicle really uses.

 Diesel or petrol?
 If you're unsure whether to go for a petrol or diesel (or even an electric model if it's available), then you need our Petrol or Diesel? calculator.
 It does the maths on petrols, diesels and electric cars to show which is best suited to you.

 We need your help with our latest Satisfaction Index, so that we can help others make a smarter car buying decision.
 What's it like to live with your car?
 Love it?
 Loath it?
 We want to know.
 Let us know about your car - it will only take a few minutes and you could be helping thousands of others.